michael-afanasiev/michael-afanasiev.github.io/_posts/2016-08-03-Combining-Static-and-Dynamic-Polymorphism-with-C++-Template-Mixins.markdown

 I’ve made extensive use of this pattern in a code called Salvus, which is a package designed for full waveform modelling and inversion.
 If you’re interested in seeing just how these patterns might work in the real world, check out [these](https://github.com/SalvusHub/salvus/blob/master/src/cxx/Element/Element.cpp#L122-L242) lines, which define a factory function.
 Here, instead of Dog and Cat, we’re mixing in dynamic physical equations with different types of finite elements.
 They all get pushed back to a polymorphic container, and get operated on [here](https://github.com/SalvusHub/salvus/blob/master/src/cxx/Problem/Problem.cpp#L177-L200).
 The package is a work in progress (isn’t it always), but the linked functionality is key to the design.

 Next time (next week?)
 I’ll go over how we manipulate the mixins to allow for some very cool unit tests.
 Again, this should be applicable to generic problems, but the main example will be based on finite elements.
 Further down the road, I’ll delve into the highs and lows of shipping mixin classes off to CUDA capable GPUs.
-And if all goes well, I just might wax poetic about the Artic night myself.
+And if all goes well, I just might wax poetic about the Arctic night myself.

 If you’re interested in any of this stuff, please don’t hesitate to send an email.